 The example above shows how continuations can be used to define an error-handling mechanism.
 Continuations can also be used for implementing cooperative threads ("coroutines"), or for saving and restoring speculative computations.
 Some languages, notably Scheme, provide constructs like letcc and cc.
-DrScheme's exception mechanism is based on continuations.
+Furthermore, some Scheme implementations define the exception mechanism in terms of continuations.